koehnl/Seabird_ForageFish_model/README.md

 # Seabird_ForageFish_model
 R Code to run models from Koehn et al. 2021 - A structured seabird population model reveals how alternative forage fish control rules benefit seabirds and fisheries.
 Ecological Applications

+NEED TO PAY ATTENTION TO ORDER RUNNING THE CODE IN DEPENDING ON WHAT ALL SCENARIOS YOU WANT TO RUN AND WHAT FIGURES/RESULTS YOU WANT TO GENERATE

 Includes:

 -Seabird model function